 Most broken bones will need a cast to keep the bone from moving so it can heal.
 A cast is essentially a big bandage with two layers — a soft cotton layer that rests against the skin and a hard outer layer that prevents the broken bone from moving.

-Casts usually are made of either:
+Casts for broken bones usually are made of either:

 Although kids might think a cast is cool when it's finally on, the process of getting one can be scary, especially for a child in pain.
-Knowing what happens in the cast room might help alleviate some worry — both yours and your child's.
+Knowing what happens in the cast room might help ease some worry — both yours and your child's.

 For displaced fractures (in which the pieces on either side of the break are out of line), the bone will need to be set before putting on a cast.
 To set the bone, the doctor will put the pieces of the broken bone in the right position so they can grow back together into one bone (this is called a closed reduction).